zfs-old-crap/linkytime/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for the app.

 4. Double-click the file to start the app.
-The GUI similar to the one shown below should appear in a few seconds.
+A GUI similar to the one shown below should appear in a few seconds.
 Note how the app contains some sample data.<br>

     ![Ui](images/Ui.png)